 - Hydration pack compatible and includes a routing sleeve.

-- Helmet carry and fleece lined goggle pocket is available!
+- Helmet carry and fleece-lined goggle pocket are available!

-- Compact size means it’s more suitable for sidecountry snowboarding or normal riding day, not for a long backcountry snowboarding day.
+- The compact size means it’s more suitable for sidecountry snowboarding or normal riding day, not for a long backcountry snowboarding day.